-New Major in Actuarial Mathematics Draws on Strength of Finance Program
+Actuarial Mathematics Major Draws on Strength of Finance Program

-The new Actuarial Mathematics major draws on Stonehill’s strengths in the academic fields of data science, economics, finance and mathematics.
-Combined with the College’s emphasis on liberal arts and leadership development, students are prepared for careers in industries that include insurance, accounting and managerial consulting.
+Stonehill’s Actuarial Mathematics major – offered through the May School of Arts & Sciences – draws on the College’s strengths in the academic fields of finance, data science, economics and mathematics.
+Combined with Stonehill’s emphasis on liberal arts and leadership development, students are prepared for careers in industries that include insurance, accounting and managerial consulting.

 Connecting Students With Emerging Careers in FinTech

 Stonehill is one of only a few schools in the nation offering financial technology programming to undergraduate students in an effort to better prepare them to lead in a global market and to take advantage of an explosive new field.
 FinTech is useful to nearly every major with the curriculum touching on fields such as finance, business and marketing, computer science, criminology, psychology, and political science.

 Stonehill's chapter of Financial Management Association (FMA) International offers all Stonehill students the opportunity to enhance their academic experience and gain a great understanding of the finance industry and its professional possibilities.